National Geographic (Canadian TV channel)

-National Geographic (formerly National Geographic Channel) is a Canadian English language discretionary specialty channel owned by Corus Entertainment and National Geographic Channel (U.S.).
+National Geographic (formerly National Geographic Channel) is a Canadian English language television channel owned by Corus Entertainment.
+It is a licensed version of the eponymous American cable television channel.
 It features documentary and human interest programming that explores the natural world.
 The service, like its international counterparts, is based on National Geographic Magazine.

 Programming

 Programming includes specials and theme weeks such as 'Pharaoh's Week' and 'Shark Week'.
 The programs broadcast revolve around the following topics: wildlife, history, science and technology, people and culture, and travel and adventure.